bitmark-inc/docs/pages/bitmark-references/node-setup/bitmark-node-setup.md

 ## Installing the Prerequisite Packages

-Installing the required packages requires specific commabds on Debian, FreeBSD, macOS, and Ubuntu.
+Installing the required packages requires specific commands on Debian, FreeBSD, macOS, and Ubuntu.

 ### Installing Packages on Debian